lesiah/Android-Vulnerabilities-Overview/README.md

 # Android-Vulnerabilities-Overview

-A small list of security vulnerabilities in Android
+Android vulnerabilities overview (AVO) is a small list of security vulnerabilities in Android